-Unless otherwise provided by statute or rule, or unless otherwise ordered by the court in an individual rule or in a direction in a particular case, upon any motion, the notice of motion, supporting affidavits, and memoranda shall be served and filed as follows:
+Unless otherwise provided by statute or rule, (such as Federal Rule Civil Procedure 56) or unless otherwise ordered by the court in an individual rule or in a direction in a particular case, upon any motion, the notice of motion, supporting affidavits, and memoranda shall be served and filed as follows:

-- (a) On all motions and exceptions under Rules 26 through 37 inclusive and Rule 45(c)(3) of the Federal Rules of Civil Procedure, (1) the notice of motion, supporting affidavits, and memoranda of law shall be served by the moving party on all other parties that have appeared in the action, (2) any opposing affidavits and answering memoranda of law shall be served within four business days after service of the moving papers, and (3) any reply affidavits and reply memoranda of law shall be served within one business day after service of the answering papers. - (b) On all civil motions, petitions, applications, and exceptions other than those described in Rule 6.1(a), and other than petitions for writs of habeas corpus, (1) the notice of motion, supporting affidavits, and memoranda of law shall be served by the moving party on all other parties that have appeared in the action, (2) any opposing affidavits and answering memoranda shall be served within ten business days after service of the moving papers, and (3) any reply affidavits and memoranda of law shall be served within five business days after service of the answering papers.
+(a) On all motions and exceptions under Rules 26 through 37 inclusive and Rule 45(c)(3) of the Federal Rules of Civil Procedure, (1) the notice of motion, supporting affidavits, and memoranda of law shall be served by the moving party on all other parties that have appeared in the action, (2) any opposing affidavits and answering memoranda of law shall be served within seven (7) days after service of the moving papers, and (3) any reply affidavits and reply memoranda of law shall be served within two (2) days after service of the answering papers.
+In computing periods of days, refer to Federal Rule of Civil Procedure 6 and Local Civil Rule 6.4.

+(b) On all civil motions, petitions, applications, and exceptions other than those described in Rule 6.1(a), and other than petitions for writs of habeas corpus, (1) the notice of motion, supporting affidavits, and memoranda of law shall be served by the moving party on all other parties that have appeared in the action, (2) any opposing affidavits and answering memoranda shall be served within fourteen (14) days after service of the moving papers, and (3) any reply affidavits and memoranda of law shall be served within seven (7) days after service of the answering papers.
+In computing periods of days, refer to Federal Rule of Civil Procedure 6 and Local Civil Rule 6.4.